marcelduplessis/duplessis-storms-warming/README.md

 1. Runs `process-slocum-mat-to-nc.py`, which:
 	- Reads in the data processed by the GEOMAR toolbox: `soscexstorm2_final_1sec_v2.mat`
 	- Converts the .mat dictionary format to an xarray dataset and saves the data as `slocum_processed.nc`
+2. Removes pressure and temeprature values that are below -5 (erroneous data)
+3. Saves the data as `slocum_processed_L2.nc`
+4. Calculates the Slocum SST, by:
+	- Filter out profiles where the minimum depth is below 10 m (keeps 99.78% of data)
+	- Finds the median value between 0.5 m and 10 m for each profile
+	- Save the data as `slocum_sst_median_10m.nc`

 #### Storm tracking